Free-roaming horse management in North America: Introduced vs. reintroduced species

 The Wildlife Society takes the position that free-roaming horses are an invasive species: "Since native North American horses went extinct, the western United States has become more arid and many of the horses’ natural predators, such as the American lion and saber-toothed cat, have also gone extinct, notably changing the ecosystem and ecological roles horses and burros play."
 According to the National Research Council, most free-roaming horse herds are outside of mountain lion and wolf habitat, the two modern species discussed as predators that could potentially control population growth.
-However a study conducted in 1987-1997 and published in 2001 that is cited in the National Research Council report, indicated that mountain lions could influence the population growth of herds found in mountain lion habitat, but only if there is also a large enough deer population, the lion's natural food source, to maintain a dense lion population.
+A study conducted in 1987-1997 and published in 2001 that is cited in the National Research Council report, indicated that mountain lions could influence the population growth of herds found in mountain lion habitat, but only if there is also a large enough deer population, the lion's natural food source, to maintain a dense lion population.

-According to a 2021 genetic study, ancient wild horses as well as the wooly mammoth were still present in the Yukon as recently as 5,700 years ago (mid-Holocene), This and related studies are used to support the thesis that modern horses are closely enough related to their North American ancestors to be treated as native.
+According to a 2021 genetic study, ancient wild horses as well as the woolly mammoth were still present in the Yukon as recently as 5,700 years ago (mid-Holocene), This and related studies are used to support the thesis that modern horses are closely enough related to their North American ancestors to be treated as native.